QuentinRa/blog.quentinra.dev/maths/optimization/uo/use-hessian.md

 * **negative semi-definite**: the point is a maximum global
 * **indefinite**: the point is a saddle point

-To find if the hessian the definiteness of a matrix, please check the matrix course.
-For a matrix 2x2, I noticed that
+To find if the definiteness of the hessian, please check the matrix course.
+For a matrix 2x2,

 * $\Delta_{1} \gt 0 \text{ and } \Delta_{2} \gt 0$: minimum local
 * $\Delta_{1} \gt 0 \text{ and } \Delta_{2} \lt 0$: saddle point